alanspace/Quantum_Error_Correction/readme.md

 Visualize Quantum Circuits: Use Stim's powerful visualization tools, like timeline-svg and timeslice-svg, to debug and understand complex circuit structures.
 Build Stabilizer Circuits: Implement the precise gate ordering for parallel CNOT gates required for surface code stabilizer measurements.
 Construct a Full Error-Correcting Circuit: Write Python code to generate a complete surface code circuit for any given distance and number of measurement rounds.
-Implement a Noise Model: Add realistic, circuit-level depolarizing noise to your circuit to simulate a real-world quantum device.
+Implement a Noise Model: Add realistic, circuit-level depolarizing noise to the circuit to simulate a real-world quantum device.
 Use Detectors and Observables: Correctly place DETECTOR and OBSERVABLE_INCLUDE instructions, which are essential for decoding and calculating the logical error rate.
 Simulate and Analyze Performance: Use the sinter library to run high-speed simulations, plot logical vs. physical error rates, identify the error-correcting threshold, and project the performance for large-scale applications.

 🛠️ Getting Started
 Prerequisites
-You need a Python environment with the following libraries installed:
+We need a Python environment with the following libraries installed:

 stim
 sinter